QuantumSimulator

 RotationSingle-qubitX-rot

-Rotates around the X axis by angle θ.
+Rotates the qubit around the X axis of the Bloch sphere by a chosen angle θ.

 Intuition

-RX is a continuous rotation around the X axis of the Bloch sphere.
-Unlike the discrete X gate (which is always a full 180° flip), RX lets you choose any angle.
+RX rotates a qubit around the X axis of the Bloch sphere by any angle you choose.
+The discrete X gate always flips by exactly 180°.
+RX generalizes this to a continuous dial.
 At small angles, it gently tilts the qubit toward the equator.
-At π radians, it becomes the full X gate.
-This continuous control is essential for variational quantum algorithms where you optimize gate parameters to find the best solution.
+At θ=π, it becomes a full X flip.
+This continuous control is essential for variational quantum algorithms, where you optimize gate angles to find the best solution to a problem.

 Matrix representation